Edmonson sisters: New Orleans

 Despite Paul Edmonson's desperate efforts to delay the sale of his children so he could raise sufficient money to purchase their freedom, the slave trading partners Bruin & Hill from Alexandria, Virginia, bought the six Edmonson siblings.
 Under inhumane conditions, the siblings were transported by ship to New Orleans, where they were set at a very high price—$1,200 each.
-New Orleans was the largest slave market in the nation, and well known for selling "fancy girls" (pretty light-skinned enslaved young women) as sex slaves.
+New Orleans was the largest slave market in the nation, and well known for selling "fancy girls" (light-skinned enslaved young women) as sex slaves.

 Hamilton Edmonson, the eldest of the siblings, had already been living as a freeman for several years.
 He worked as a cooper.
 With the help of donations from a Methodist minister arranged by their father, Hamilton arranged for the purchase of his brother Samuel Edmonson by a prosperous New Orleans cotton merchant to work as his butler.
 When the merchant died in 1853, Samuel moved with that family and its other slaves to what is now the 1850 House in the Pontalba Buildings on Jackson Square.

 In New Orleans, the other siblings were forced to stay for days in an open porch facing the street waiting for buyers.
 The sisters were handled brusquely and exposed to obscene comments.
 Before the family could rescue the remainder of its members, a yellow fever epidemic erupted in New Orleans.
 The slave traders transported the Edmonson sisters back to Alexandria as a measure to protect their investments.

 Ephraim Edmonson and John Edmonson, two other brothers who had tried to escape on the Pearl, were kept in New Orleans.
 Their brother Hamilton worked for and eventually obtained their purchase and freedom.